The following text is by Adolph E. Peschke as presented in the 1998 printing of the 1993 edition of the Pioneering Merit Badge Pamphlet:

 The merit badge requirement for whipping can be fulfilled by using any whipping method shown in other Scouting publications.
 Because of the hard usage that ropes get during pioneering activities, it might be worth the time to learn how to do one or both of the following methods.

-The West Country whipping works equally well on any type of rope, twisted or braided, or rope made from natural fibers or plastic filament.
+The Half Hitch (West Country) whipping works equally well on any type of rope, twisted or braided, or rope made from natural fibers or plastic filament.
 (All plastic ropes should have the end melted back first.)
-The success of the whipping depends on the tightness of the knots formed by the cord and the interlocking action of the overhand knots.
+The success of the whipping depends on the tightness of the knots formed by the cord and the interlocking action of the Overhand Knots.

-Always tie each overhand knot tight over left of left over right so that the knots lay neatly together and snug against the previous knot to form a smooth finished whipping.
-The West Country whipping is finished with a square knot and the excess cord is trimmed.
+Always tie each Overhand Knot right over left of left over right so that the knots lay neatly together and snug against the previous knot to form a smooth finished whipping.
+The West Country Whipping is finished with a Square Knot and the excess cord is trimmed.

 Just the thought of sails and ropes flapping in a strong wind when a sailing ship is under way makes you realize that the ends of the ropes aboard a ship have to be whipped to keep them from raveling under the strain.
 Sailmakers knew that a little extra effort spent whipping the ends of the ropes would make their work much easier in the long haul.